-- A person under 16 years old should never operate this vehicle. - Never carry more than one passenger on this vehicle. - Passenger must be seated on the designated passenger's seat and hold on to the grab handles at all times. - The operator is responsible for the safety of the passenger.
-In doubt, disembark him before executing any maneuver. - The vehicle handling, stability and braking distance may be affected when riding with a passenger.
+No one under 16 should operate this vehicle.

+Never carry more than one passenger on this vehicle.

+The operator is responsible for the safety of his passenger.
+In doubt, disembark the passenger before executing any maneuver.

+Remember that vehicle handling, stability and braking distance may be affected when riding with a passenger.
 Safely reduce speed when riding with a passenger.
-Allow greater distance for braking. - Always practice the maneuvers described in this Operator's Guide without and with passenger. - Inform the passenger concerning the basic rules for a safe ride.
+Allow greater distance for breaking.

+Always practice the maneuvers described in this Operator's Guide without carrying a passenger first and then with a passenger.

+Inform the passenger concerning the basic rules for a safety ride.